PASKAL: The Movie

-PASKAL: The Movie is a 2018 Malaysian Malay-language military action film directed by Adrian Teh and produced by Asia Tropical Films and Golden Screen Cinemas.
-It stars Hairul Azreen, Jasmine Suraya Chin, and Tiger Chen Hu.
+PASKAL: The Movie is a 2018 Malaysian war drama film directed by Adrian Teh and produced by Asia Tropical Films.
+It stars Hairul Azreen, Jasmine Suraya Chin, and Tiger Chen.
 It was inspired by the elite Royal Malaysian Navy (RMN) force named PASKAL (Pasukan Khas Laut).
-With a budget of RM10 million (US$2.4 million), PASKAL: The Movie is the most expensive Malaysian film ever made.
+With a budget of RM10 million (US$2.4 million), PASKAL: The Movie is one of the most expensive Malaysian film ever made.

 Filming began in Kuala Lumpur from March to May 2018; its official premiere was on 27 September 2018.
-The film received positive critical reviews and it netted an overall profit of almost RM 30 million, making it one of the highest-grossing local films in Malaysia, following Munafik 2 and Hantu Kak Limah.
+The film received positive critical reviews and it netted an overall profit of more than RM30 million across Malaysia and Singapore, making it one of the highest-grossing local films in Malaysia, following Munafik 2 and Hantu Kak Limah.
 In December 2018, PASKAL was listed by the local Malaysian newspaper Harian Metro as among the top 10 local films in Malaysian history.